 Who I Treat

 I specialize in the treatment of young adults ages 18-34 who are motivated for change and looking for depth psychotherapy.
-My practice mainly consists of young adults, college students, and young professionals experiencing a range of anxiety, disordered eating, obsessions and compulsions, self esteem issues, chronic shame, or life transitions impacting wellbeing.
+My practice mainly consists of young adults, college students, and young professionals experiencing a range of anxiety, disordered eating, obsessions and compulsions, chronic illness and pain with or without medical trauma, self esteem issues, or life transitions impacting wellbeing.

 I provide the following services